Senior university lecturer, PhD, Title of docent

-Publications and activity in the Tuhat database Sanna Koskinen
+Publications and activity in the https://researchportal.helsinki.fi/fi/persons/sanna-koskinen

-An international Task Force has developed a disease-specific health-related quality of life measure for TBI patients.
-This measure has been validated in an international study based on six languages: German, English, French, Italian, Dutch and Finnish.
-The validity of the QOLIBRI has also been proved in a Finnish sample.
-Publications: about 10 peer-reviewed articles since 2010.
-For more information, see: http://qolibrinet.com/.
-For the Finnish recommendations of the evaluation of overall functioning and quality of life after TBI see: http://www.thl.fi/toimia/tietokanta/suositus/36/
+QOLIBRI (Quality of Life after Brain Injury): Since 1999 International QOLIBRI Task Force has developed a disease-specific health-related quality of life measure for TBI patients.
+This measure was first validated in an international study based on six languages: German, English, French, Italian, Dutch and Finnish.
+The validity of the QOLIBRI has also been proved in a Finnish sample, and the validation process is still going on in different languages.
+The Finnish recommendations of the evaluation of overall functioning and quality of life after TBI are partially based on QOLIBRI.

 Heads in the Game was a project for junior ice-hockey concussion management.
 Sports concussions present a distinct subgroup of traumatic brain injuries.
 In Finland few guidelines in the concussion management have existed.
 In the project led by Prof Laura Hokkanen we developed methods, collected normative data and implementing protocols for ice hockey, both junior and championship level.

 Muistiluuri: Together with Miina Sillanpää Foundation we developed a new network- based rehabilitation model for patients with early phases of memory problems.
 The aim was to support the patients’ independence and active everyday life, and to provide support to the significant others.
 During 2013-2015 we developed a cognitive software which is now freely available at Muistipuisto for everyone (https://www.miinasillanpaa.fi/aivotreeni/).